Breaking The Chains: Moving Beyond the Colour Black as a Ethnotypical Descripter

 This systematic terror was the essential mechanism.
 It sought to annihilate the African 'person' to create the enslaved 'black' subject—a fabricated identity designed to sustain a system where human beings were legally designated as property.

 The legacy of this necropolitical project is a persistent, intergenerational stigma within African-Caribbean populations against Africa, African people, and their cultures, particularly the various systems of African spitituality.
 This is not a spontaneous prejudice; it is the direct result of colonial laws and religious indoctrination designed to systematically vilify and erase African identity.
-The most potent evidence of this is a specific British law, imposed during enslavement to criminalize African spirituality as "obeah," which remains on the legal books in countries that have been independent for decades. a specific British colonial law, The Obeah Act (1854 and subsequent amendments), which was imposed because African spirituality was viewed by the British government as an immediate and potent threat to their control of African people—and, by extension, their entire system of wealth creation.
+The most potent evidence of this is the endurance of The Obeah Act (1854 and subsequent amendments) a specific British colonial law imposed because African spirituality was viewed as an immediate threat to their control of African people and their entire system of wealth creation.
+This law, designed to criminalize these practices, remains on the legal books in countries that have been independent for decades.
 The law was a direct response to the effectiveness of these spiritual practices in fostering resistance, solidarity, and an independent cultural identity among the enslaved.
-It is critical to recognize that these spiritual systems were highly advanced frameworks for understanding the universe, governing society, and nurturing well-being; their caricature as malevolent was a necessary tactic to justify cultural genocide.
-This history explains why some within the African-Caribbean popualation, particularly those strongly identified with this religious framework, remain highly susceptible to this stigma and its underlying Afriphobia, perpetuating a deep-seated shame that actively disrupts any thought of reclaiming their own cultural heritage.

 The Central Argument